 Until finally Marlin and Nemo find each other, reunite, and learn that love depends on trust.

 What I love about this framework is that it’s intuitive, powerful, and flexible.
-It can be used in all kinds of scenarios - explaining a new marketing campaign, the impact of a new product innovation, why someone should hire you, how consumer insight works.
+It can be used in all kinds of scenarios - explaining a new marketing campaign, the impact of a new product innovation, why someone should hire you, and how consumer insight works.

-I’ve tried it out a few times during training sessions and it really works.
+I’ve tried it out a few times during training sessions and it works.
 Why not give it a go yourself?